How do I know if I'm too sick to work?

 How do I know when to keep my sick child home from school?

 Overall, you and your child's symptoms are the biggest clue as to whether you or they should be staying home.
-Symptoms likely to be associated with a contagious illness and are probably a clue that you or they should stay home.
-These include:
+The following symptoms are likely to be associated with a contagious illness and are probably a clue that you or they should stay home.
+These include

 If a person is in significant pain and is unable to concentrate or focus, that's another signal that he or she would better off at home.
 Finally, if you are taking any medications that affect your physical or mental abilities to do your job, a sick day is the best option.